Key points in this article:

 6. Add informative content to your blog

-While the products are the main focus for any ecommerce venture, a blog can be an excellent addition to your site.
+While the products are the main focus for any digital commerce venture, a blog can be an excellent addition to your site.
 You can use your blog to keep people updated on new goods, sales, or promotional events.

 Your blog can also be a fantastic educational resource for your shoppers.
 Establish yourself as a leader in your industry by writing helpful, interesting content on the topics you’re passionate about.